-12.8.
+15.8.
 Virtual MIDI Keyboard

-NEW in Mixbus v6 (both standard Mixbus and Mixbus 32C) is a virtual keyboard which can be used to provide MIDI triggers and controls.
+The Virtual MIDI Keyboard can be used to provide MIDI triggers and controls.
 We doubt you could seriously play any music on it, but if you can you've got real talent.

 To turn on the virtual keyboard, go to the Window pulldown menu and select "Virtual Keyboard".
 The keyboard will open in a new window, and is always on top of the Mixbus window (meaning, you can't hide or cover it).